Samuel Isaac Joseph Schereschewsky: Career in China

 Schereschewsky arrived in Shanghai on 21 December 1859 on the ship Golden Rule with Bishop Boone.
 On 28 October 1860 Bishop Boone ordained him to the priesthood in the mission school chapel, later known as the Church of our Savior, Hongkew.
 He served in Peking from 1862, including on the Peking Translation Committee.

 By 1861, Schereschewsky had begun his Bible translations into Chinese.
 The first was of the Psalms into the Shanghai dialect.
 He later translated the Book of Common Prayer into Mandarin with English missionary John Shaw Burdon.

 He returned to the United States for health reasons in 1875, and refused a call to become missionary bishop of Shanghai, since bishop Channing Moore Williams had requested division of his huge episcopate (including both China and Japan).
 However, two years later, Schereschewsky accepted the call to that bishopric from the Episcopal House of Bishops, after receiving assurances of financial support for his dream of building a college to educate Chinese in Shanghai.
 Schereschewsky was consecrated Bishop in Grace Church, New York, on October 31, 1877 and two years later founded St. John's College (later renamed St. John's University).
 He served as Bishop of Shanghai until 1883, when he resigned his bishopric for health reasons (having become increasingly incapacitated after suffering a sun stroke in 1881).

 He returned to the United States with the understanding that he could return to China as translator as his health permitted.
 That he did in 1895, although he became "paralysed in every limb, and with his powers of speech partly gone, sitting for nearly twenty-five years in the same chair, slowly and painfully typing out with two fingers his Mandarin translation of the Old Testament and Easy Wen-li translation of the whole Bible" His new translations of the New Testament and the Hebrew Bible into Mandarin were published in 1898–1899.
 However, Schereschewsky yearned to complete a new translation of the Bible into Wenli, China's classical language, finding the previous five attempts inaccurate and some even lapsing into paganism (1902).

 He continued his translation work, with the assistance of an amanuensis in Chinese and later Japanese, when he moved to Tokyo, Japan during his final decade.
-A contemporary called him "Probably the greatest Bible translator China ever had".
+A contemporary called him, "[p]robably the greatest Bible translator China ever had".